 Today I’m here to tell you something amazing!
 I am currently organising a blog tour for the wonderful debut author, Karen Wrighton!

 To find out more information about the book, it’s all below!
 To sign up for the tour, fill in the form at the bottom of the post.
 Everyone who signs up will be e-mailed so keep an eye out for an e-mail from me if you do sign up.
 If you don’t get a response e-mail, let me know as your sign up may have gotten lost.

-Without further ado, Glaze!
+Without further ado, Ascension of the Whyte!

-The tour will run from 8th May to 22nd May.
+The tour will run from 9th August to 16th August.

-It will consist of reviews, interviews, guest posts, and other inspired posts, a long with a tour wide giveaway.
+It will consist of reviews, interviews, guest posts, and other inspired posts, along with a tour wide giveaway.

 All relevant post information will be sent to the bloggers at least three days before the tour.

 If you’d like to sign up without the tour form, please e-mail me using the little e-mail button on my sidebar or via my contact page.